Now I’ll keep this short. Being a millennial myself I know how easy it is to let your mind wander... Swipe, tap, tap. Ooo a cute cat video!

 One third of millennials are comfortable using emoji to communicate with a direct manager or senior executive.

 Pro Tip: Social media is having a huge impact on language and communications.
 Emoji are fast becoming a homogenous visual language for millennials.
-If you’re brand isn’t ready for these little icons just yet, keep your language playful and your imagery bold for swift consumption.
+If your brand isn’t ready for these little icons just yet, keep your language playful and your imagery bold for swift consumption.

 It is thought that Millennials are more trusting with the safety of their personal data(iii).